formio/help.form.io/_paragraphs/userguide/form-components/textfield.md

 #### Multiple Values

 If checked, multiple values can be added in this field.
-The values will appear as an array in the API and an "Add Another" button will be visible on the field.
+The values will appear as an array in the API and an "Add Another" button will be visible on the field allowing the creation of additional fields for this component.

 #### Unique